Tennessee Security Deposit Returns and Deductions

 • Costs of damage excluding normal wear and tear

-Most states, such as Tennessee, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including Tennessee, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable and reflect actual landlord expenses.

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.